 Anyone who does business with Europe — that is, any website that gets or uses information about European site visitors — has heard of its online-privacy protection, even if they don’t know it’s called General Data Protection Regulation (GDPR).
 The regulations are intended to serve more than just bureaucratic purposes: GDPR gives better control of personal data to the Euro-zone public.

 Update: add to that the increasing number of international jurisdictions that are passing privacy-related laws that affect website owners.
-They include the UK, Canada, and California (US), with more assuredly coming.
+They include Australia, the UK, Canada, and California (US), with more (certainly) coming.

 Wherever You Are